 People interested in learning some of the basics of wine can take the one-hour Wine 101 class or similar courses, while more serious wine drinkers looking to become a certified sommelier can take one of several classes that last for three months.
 All classes are taught by sommeliers over Zoom.

 With the Wine School of Philadelphia, you can also attend a virtual wine tasting, learn about the great wines of Rioja, Tuscany, and Greece, and pick up some trade secrets from sommeliers—such as how to spend less money on high-quality wine.
 You can ask questions in real-time and chat with others about the wines you have tasted.
 Check the school's calendar of virtual classes for course offerings.
-At just $12.99 per one-hour class, these are a fantastic deal for some educational and virtual fun.
+Classes start around $150.

 Best for Natural Wine Classes: